dojo/docs/dojox/widget/DialogSimple.rst

 :since: 1.6.0
 :author: dante

-This is an incredibly simple widget providing a stock `dijit.Dialog <dijit/Dialog>`_ with features from `dojox.layout.ContentPane <dojox/layout/ContentPane>`_ mixed in, such as executeScripts.
+This is an incredibly simple widget providing a stock :ref:`dijit.Dialog <dijit/Dialog>` with features from :ref:`dojox.layout.ContentPane <dojox/layout/ContentPane>` mixed in, such as executeScripts.

 This dialog will look identical to a plain dijit.Dialog, though will optionally execute script contents and so on.
 No additional functionality beyond mixing the two widgets is provide.
-This simple dialog extension acts as the base class for the advanced `dojox.widget.Dialog <dojox/widget/Dialog>`_
+This simple dialog extension acts as the base class for the advanced :ref:`dojox.widget.Dialog <dojox/widget/Dialog>`

 Usage:
 ======